TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 </ol>
 </blockquote>
 ````````````````````````````````

-6.  **That's all.** Nothing that is not counted as a list item by rules
-    #1--5 counts as a list item.

 The rules for sublists follow from the general rules above.
 A sublist
 must be indented the same number of spaces a paragraph would need to be